pagkly/Zed/Investopedia3/What Is a Luxury Tax.md

 ### Defining Luxury

 Since luxury goods are attributed to the wealthy in society, it is expected that the majority of taxpayers will not be affected by a luxury tax.
-However, as what is viewed as luxury changes over time, and as prices rise due to inflation, more people will be subject to this [progressive tax](https://www.investopedia.com/terms/p/progressivetax.asp).
+However, as what is viewed as luxury changes over time, and as prices rise due to inflation, more people will be subject to this [[progressive tax]](https://www.investopedia.com/terms/p/progressivetax.asp).
 Goods considered as normal or ordinary goods may be hit with luxury taxes if the government needs to increase its revenue.

 In the U.S., the "yacht tax" lasted only from 1991 to 1993 before being abolished as a job-killer.